HawkieOne/space-app/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an isntruction to setting up your project locally.
+This is an instruction to setting up your project locally.

 ### Prerequisites

 ### Installation

-_Below is an example of how you can instruct your audience on installing and setting up your app.
-This template doesn't rely on any external dependencies or services._
+Below is an example of how you can install and set up your app.

 1. Clone the repo
    ```sh